Get Rid of a Sunburn: 9 Makeup and Skincare Tricks to Reduce the Redness

 Aloe can sooth a sunburn, according to the Mayo Clinic.
 Apply a generous amount to your sunburn and layer a gentle moisturizer (with SPF!) on top of it.
 The combination will offer relief and moisturize your skin without leaving a greasy residue.
 Avoid petroleum-based moisturizers (such as Vaseline) and body butters.
 Both can intensify burns by sealing heat into your skin.
 The American Academy of Dermatology (AAD) also recommends avoiding “-caine” products (such as benzocaine) when treating a sunburn because they can irritate skin or cause an allergic reaction.
 Try these tricks to banish dry skin.

 Take a cool bath or shower

 The AAD recommends taking frequent cool baths or showers following a sunburn.
 When you get out of the tub or shower, pat yourself dry but leave some water on your skin.
 Then apply a moisturizer to help trap the water in your skin and ease dryness.
 To give your bath even more soothing power, add ingredients such as oatmeal (stir in about 1 cup) or milk (try 1 cup powdered milk).
-These are 13 other amazing beauty uses for milk.

 Avoid harsh chemicals